 The submission of SAT I or ACT scores is optional for most applicants.
 Knox adopted this policy so that you can decide for yourself if your scores adequately reflect your abilities and potential for success in college.
-There is no score above which you should decide to submit your scores.
-If you elect to provide your scores, they will be considered and can sometimes help us in assessing your abilities more fully.
+If you provide your scores, they will be considered and can sometimes help us in assessing your abilities more fully.
 Scores can be submitted either directly from the testing agency or on your official secondary school transcript.
 (Home-schooled students and applicants from secondary schools that do not provide grades are asked to submit test results.)